Study Cattle Production

 Expand your knowledge of cattle production.
 Improve your business or employment prospects on farm.
 This course will help you develop the necessary skills to successfully run a cattle farm.
 It covers a range of different aspects, and gives the option of selecting electives that best suit your interests.

-To sustain livestock production on a property, the following must be done:
+To sustain livestock production on a property:

 - Select breeds of livestock appropriate to the site